snowdriftcoop/snowdrift/GUIDE.md

 it may change as we continue testing.

-To install Nix, visit [NixOS.org/nix](https://nixos.org/nix/) and follow the "Get Nix" instructions (works for GNU/Linux and Mac OS).
+To install Nix, visit [NixOS.org/nix](https://nixos.org/nix/) and follow the "Get Nix" instructions (works for GNU/Linux and OS X).

 *Note: Nix can take a lot of drive space, so if you do not have many GB of free space on your root partition, you may need to find another approach.